-- Includes the Graco SnugRide Click Connect 35 Infant Car Seat and base, rear facing for infants from 4-35lbs. and up to 32"
+- Includes the Graco SnugRide 35 Infant Car Seat, rear facing for infants from 4 35 pound and up to 32"

 Graco’s done it again by creating an incredibly popular, versatile, and functional jogging/all-terrain stroller.
 The FastAction Fold Jogger has all the convenience features of a traditional stroller with the rugged performance of a fitness 3-wheeler.
 With air-filled rubber tires, you feel as if you float over bumps and rough terrain, and your baby feels comforted by the smooth movement.

 This jogger includes the Graco Snugride Click Connect 35 infant car seat, rear facing for infants from 4-35 pounds and up to 32″ in height, taking your newborn from stroller to car.
 The padded seat has multiple reclining positions and the 5-point safety harness converts to a 3-point lap belt for free movement when baby gets older.
 The FastAction Fold Jogger holds up to 50 pounds.